 [photo: cow parsnip at Rose Creek Preserve]

-“Inhabitory" describes an approach to writing within (and out of) as sense of being one who inhabits, one who is "place-based."
+“Inhabitory" describes an approach to writing within (and out of) senses of being one who inhabits, one who is "place-based," where place is conceived as a site of interspecies inhabitance and a "field of perpetual conflict," to quote J. B. Jackson.
 Each occasion or project creates its own terms, poetics, methods, knowing-making, meanings.
 This site gathers several works, some completed, some ongoing, and accounts, as much as possible, for the many writers and artists who inform and influence them.

 We are all, momentarily & finally, some place.

-To be inhabitory is to operate through a spatially-located way of knowing
+To be inhabitory is to operate through spatially-located ways of knowing

-& this may be at work in various poetics (landscape poetics, ecopoetics, urban poetics)
+& these may be at work in and as various confluences (landscape poetics, geopoetics,

 & in Romantic (and, pre- and post-) poetic traditions